jeffersongoncalves/laravel-cep/README.md

 Retrieves complete address information for a given CEP.
 The method automatically:
 - Formats and validates the CEP
-- Checks the local database first (cached results)
+- Checks the local database first
 - Queries external APIs if not found locally
 - Stores the result in database for future use